 In particular, it is not the place of laws to regulate everything that could conceivably be regulated, nor to regulate any given thing in the greatest possible detail, nor to dictate in detail what actions are, in some sense, good and bad.
 Great care must be taken that laws (both taken individually and taken together) bring a net benefit under consideration of all types of costs, including more indirect costs like the effort needed to know the law and restrictions on freedom of choice.

 Such over-regulation is particularly harmful when driven by strongly ideological or strongly partisan concerns.
-Consider e.g. the horribly misnamed “consent laws” that are currently popular: These do not just require mutual consent for sexual acts, something that other laws already did for ages before the “consent laws”, but enforce an artificial type of explicit consent that is incompatible with normal and established human behavior, turn (if taken seriously!) a sexual act into bureaucratic nonsense, and interfere in an unconscionable manner with intimate personal actions that are none of the governments business.
+Consider e.g. the horribly misnamed “consent laws” that are currently popular: These do not just require mutual consent for sexual acts, something that other laws already did for ages before the “consent laws”, but enforce an artificial type of explicit consent that is incompatible with normal and established human behavior, turn (if taken seriously!) a sexual act into bureaucratic nonsense, and interfere in an unconscionable manner with intimate personal actions that are none of the government’s business.
 To boot, they decrease legal certainty, as it becomes next to impossible for an alleged offender to prove that no offense took place—short of keeping the explicit consent in writing!

 The extreme nature of such laws is demonstrated by how Feminists and their ilk have made proclamations that amount to “Finally, many decades too late, men actually have to get consent from women!”—a truly abominable distortion.
-(While I cannot tell the future, past trends point to a severe risk that the Feminists of, say, fifty years from now will follow this with claims like “Until just fifty years ago, women had no legal protection from rape!”, which, considering the tendentious misnaming and how few actually check the correctness of political claims, might well be believed by the broad masses.)
+(While I cannot tell the future, past trends point to a severe risk that the Feminists of, say, fifty years from now will follow this with claims like “Until just fifty years ago, women had no legal protection against rape!”, which, considering the tendentious misnaming and how few actually check the correctness of political claims, might well be believed by the broad masses.)

 Similarly, consider recent laws around “misgendering” (yet another horrible misnomer): Not only are they massive over-regulation, interfering inexcusably with personal choice and preference, but they are also outright contrary to correct and established use of language and the language preferences of the majority.
 In effect, politicians cave to the demands of a small-but-loud group of extremists and the rest of the world is forced to abandon correct language use.
 (Something, then, which causes misgendering in any reasonable sense of the word.)